 When we compare bamboo to plastic, without a doubt, we can say bamboo is better for the environment.
 Unlike plastic products that never decay, bamboo products decompose into organic matter and enrich the soil.
 One great thing about bamboo products is how easily you can compost them once they are no longer useful.

-Toothbrushes, plates, straws, and even bamboo sunglasses and watches are examples of bamboo products replacing plastic that we throw away after a short period of use.
+Toothbrushes, plates, straws, mattresses, and even bamboo sunglasses and watches are examples of bamboo products replacing plastic that we throw away after a short period of use.
 And our plastic waste is filling up landfills and causing trouble in our oceans.
 Humans and wildlife are in danger from plastic pollution.
 Therefore alternative products made from bamboo are good for the environment.
 Not only will the bamboo decay, but it also discourages one-time usage.
 We can use some bamboo products like bamboo straws more than once.

 Bamboo production is very lucrative, and as the pressure to find alternatives to tree-based products continues to rise, so does its value.
 This means that bamboo farmers need to produce even more bamboo and to do this, they need more land.
 The problem here is that there is not an abundance of empty land for farming.
 The farmers have to clear existing forests or grasslands.